-This section explains how ML Builder handles data, what data you can use, and how to avoid some model issues.
+This section explains how ML Builder handles data, what data you can use, and how to avoid common issues.

 ML Builder is currently in a public early access program (EAP) and you need to register at the ML Builder registration page to try it out.

 You can use the Entities in your environment to train a model, but you can also use remote CSV data.
 Whether you use Entities or CSV, ML Builder extracts the data and then securely sends it to Azure, to the default blob storage.
 The file with your data has the following path: datasets[model-name].csv, where [model-name].

 ML Builder connects to your environment and lets you select your business data for creating a model that works for your use cases.
 Here are some notes about how ML Builder handles Entities in the UI during data selection.

 - The Entity must contain the target Attribute and all Attributes for generating the model.

 - Only Entities with at least one attribute of the following types show in the UI: integer, decimal, long integer, boolean, and static attribute.

 - ML Builder ignores the ID fields of the records, as the ID fields don't add value to the model.